-London, Christie’s, The New Patrons: Twentieth Century Art from Corporate Collections, January 1992 (illustrated in the exhibition catalogue, no. 158);
+London, Christie’s, The New Patrons: Twentieth Century Art from Corporate Collections, January 1992, no. 158.;

 Winifred Nicholson uses the window to great effect in her painting, whether as a place to put flowers or as a spatial device, looking out at the wider place.
 Habitually a painter of domestic scenes and landscapes, Winifred Nicholson was a colourist, and in some of her letters to Ben Nicholson, whom she married in 1920 (and divorced in 1938), shows how she identified and wrote about colours as if they were people.

 This is thought to be a portrait of Vera Moore, who was a close friend of Winifred Nicholson from the 1920s.
 Winifred encouraged her to buy a painting by Mondrian (which she hung above her piano) and stayed with her in France after the war in Vera’s house near the Loire, where Winifred painted a number of paintings of the river.
 Vera was also a friend of Jim Ede, the founder of Kettle’s Yard, and Helen Sutherland, who was Ben and Winifred’s most important collector.

 Moore gained an Associate Artist’s Diploma from Trinity College of Music in 1911 and was a pupil of Fanny Davies.
 Reviewing a concert of hers in the Observer 27th Feb 1927, A H Fox Strangways wrote, “This is an interesting young pianist.
 She is greatly in earnest, treats the music she plays in a serious and thoughtful manner, and therefore, gets similar treatment for her own playing from the audience….The impression that remains is of a pianist who is intent on doing the just and right thing by what she plays, an excellent point of view and one that deserves recognition”.